Why Twitch Notifications Aren't Working (And How to Fix It)

 Following Too Many Channels Causes Throttling

 Twitch throttles notifications for users who follow a large number of channels.
 If you follow hundreds of streamers, Twitch will not send a notification for every single one.
-There is no official threshold, but users who follow 50+ channels consistently report missing alerts.
+There is no official threshold, but users who follow 50 or more channels consistently report missing alerts.

-If you've tried all four steps and notifications are still unreliable, the issue is likely on Twitch's infrastructure side.
+If you've tried all five steps and notifications are still unreliable, the issue is likely on Twitch's infrastructure side.
 Consider using a Discord bot as a more reliable alternative.

 The More Reliable Alternative: Discord Notifications